SZUZOUXu/Data-Structure/README.md

 # PTA
-My practice in PTA about Data Structure.
+My practice in PTA about Data Structure(C Language).